MakerXStudio/graphql-core/README.md

 ### Custom user

-If you wish to customise your `GraphQLContext.user` object, provide a `createUser` function.
+If you wish to customise your `GraphQLContext.user` object, provide a `createUser` function to override the default `User` creation.

 ```ts
 const createUser: CreateUser = async ({ claims }) => {